Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections with planar maps

 It remains to prove that $\mathrm{P}(T)$ is a sticky tree.
 Condition~1 comes from Property 3 in Lemma~\ref{lem:triang-expl} applied to $\mathrm{P}(T)$.
 For Condition~2, given a non-root node $v$ in $\mathrm{P}(T)$, we consider the first moment the exploration visits $v$ in $T$ from another vertex $u$ of distance $d$ to the apex of $T$.
 If $v$ is already labeled, by Properties 2 and 3 in Lemma~\ref{lem:triang-expl} applied to the component of $u$, the label of $v$ must be at most $d$, which is one less than the distance of $v$ to the apex of $T$.
 We remark that $v$ corresponds to a derived node in $\mathrm{P}(T)$ in this case.
-If $v$ is not yet labeled, the vertex $u'$ will be visited from $v$, and $u'$ has a label at most $d$.
+If $v$ is not yet labeled, by the exploration process and Proposition~\ref{prop:P-descendant}, the vertex $u'$ will be visited from a descendant of $v$, and $u'$ has a label at most $d$.
 Condition~2 is also satisfied in this case.
-For Condition~3, we consider a non-root node $u$ of depth $d$ in $\mathrm{P}(T)$.
-Let $C_u$ be the component with $u$ the leading vertex upon the first visit of $u$ in the exploration.
-The descendants of $u$ in $\mathrm{P}(T)$ are exactly vertices in $C_u$.
-It is clear that all new labels must be at least $d+1$, therefore a descendant $v$ of $u$ with a label $d$ must have already been labeled in $C_u$, and vertices with a label strictly less than $d$ can only come after $v$ on the left boundary.
-Let $P$ be the path from $u$ to $v$ on the final exploration tree $\mathrm{P}(T)$.
-At the moment we arrive at $v$ in the exploration, the path $P$ cuts $C_u$ into two parts, where the unexplored part $C'$ contains only labels at least $d$ according to Properties 2 and 3 in Lemma~\ref{lem:triang-expl}.
-According to the same properties, ancestors of $v$ (nodes on $P$) cannot have a label strictly less than $d$.
-Since $C'$ and $P$ contains all vertices before $v$ in the prefix order in the sub-tree of $\mathrm{P}(T)$ rooted at $u$, Condition~3 is satisfied. \end{proof}